bamru-truck/bamru_truck/powercycle/netboot/NetBootPrep.md

 - Rpi 2

-- SD card 4 GB or greater.
+- 4GB SD card.
 You will only be using this for booting

 - Linux NFS server on your network. (could be another RPi...)

-## Getting Started - RPi Preparation:

-Start with the SD card:
+- DHCP service on your lan

+## NFS Configuration

+### Server Setup

+    > sudo apt-get install nfs-kernel-server
+    > sudo bash -c echo '/export *(rw,no_root_squash,async,no_subtree_check)' >> /etc/exports
+    > sudo exportfs -ra
+    > sudo /etc/init.d/nfs-kernel-server restart

+### Client Testing

+    > sudo apt-get install nfs-common      # nfs client packages
+    > showmount -e <nfs-host>              # query NFS server for exported drives
+    > mkdir nfs                            # create a mount point
+    > sudo mount <nfs-host>:/drive nfs     # mount nfs drive
+    > ls nfs                               # view nfs contents
+    > df                                   # mounted drive should appear in partition list
+    > sudo umount nfs                      # unmount nfs drive

+## Preparing a bootable SD card

-1. Downloaded the latest raspbian from here: https://www.raspberrypi.org/downloads/
+1. Downloaded the latest raspbian from here:

+    https://www.raspberrypi.org/downloads/

-2. Extract the zip file, write it to the sd card using dd dd if=./2015-05-05-raspbian-wheezy.img of=/dev/sd(WHATEVER) bs=1M
+2. Extract the zip file, write it to a 4GB SD card using dd

+    sudo dd if=./2015-05-05-raspbian-wheezy.img of=/dev/sd<WHATEVER> bs=1M
+    sudo sync

+3. Boot the RPi with your SD card, and make the following changes using the `raspi-config` tool:

+   - change the hostname
+   - change the user password to `pi`
+   - enable sshd

+4. Run these commands on the Rpi:

+    > sudo apt-get update            # update repo list
+    > sudo apt-get upgrade -y -q     # upgrade packages
+    > sudo rpi-update                # update the kernel to latest

+5. Add ssh keys

+    - instructions TBD
+    - after this step, you should be able to SSH to the RPi without a password

+      > ssh pi@<hostname>

+You now have a clean bootable image.

+## Saving your bootable image

+    > sudo umount /dev/sd<WHATEVER>*
+    > sudo dd bs=4M if=/dev/sd<WHATEVER> of=bootable.img

+## Creating and saving a net-bootable configuration

-3. sync, then unplug the sd card, then plug it into your server
+1. Unplug the sd card, then plug it into your server.

-   If your server does not automatically mount the sd card, mount the root and boot partitions.
+2. Run a configuration script to force the RPi kernel to netboot

+    > ./

+3. Run a configuration script to setup the RPi /etc/fstab for nfs automount

+    > ./

+## Saving your net-bootable configuration

 4. On the server, create /export/raspbian/2015-05-05-raspbian-wheezy-base copy the contents of the root from the sd card to